How To Take Cornell Notes

 Form: Cornell Notes

-Purpose: Distill complex text, arguments, etc. into format useful for study
+Purpose: The purpose of Cornell Notes is to distill complex text, arguments, etc. into a format useful for reflection and study.

 Sweet Spot: Grades 8-12, college